 Welcome to my blog, Rock on Boston!

+I started to write this blog as a small project and I am so thankful I thought of it.
+I write about my favorite bands, new bands, interview artists, and update the concerts in the New England area.
 Please comment, follow, like, etc… my account!
 If you have any suggestion’s let me know!
 Enjoy and thanks for reading (if I have any readers),